Blue Penguin Digital Blue Penguin Digital

 Performance and security (25%)

 How fast can each option realistically load?
 What's the attack surface?
-A hand-coded HTML/PHP site has no database to inject, no plugin vulnerabilities, and ships minimal JavaScript.
-WordPress out of the box scores well, but the moment you add a theme, 5 plugins, and a page builder, you're looking at 500KB+ of JavaScript and a database exposed to the internet.
-Score this based on the realistic build, not the theoretical best case.
+A custom-built site has no database to inject, no plugin vulnerabilities, and ships minimal code.
+WordPress out of the box scores well, but the moment you add a theme, five plugins, and a page builder, you're looking at 500KB+ of JavaScript and a database exposed to the internet.

 Editing workflow (20%)